 Breathing through the mouth, even at irregular intervals, promotes anaerobic bacterial growth, lack of saliva flow and oxygen, and excessive mucus build-up in the throat.
 All of these elements are conducive to the proliferation of bacteria on the tongue, between teeth, at the gum line, and in the back of the throat.
 The waste excreted by these bacteria are foul-smelling compounds called volatile sulfurous compounds (VSCs).
 VSCs smell like rotten eggs or even decaying meat.
 Amino acids called cysteine and methionine are converted into hydrogen sulfide and methyl mercaptan, two extremely odorous substances that can cause bad breath in both kids and adults.

-The tongue harbors many of these bacteria because hundreds of them cling to epithelial cells that have been shed but still remain on the tongue.
-Unless rinsed or brushed off the tongue, they will continue to accumulate, forming that white, pasty film often seen on "morning" tongue or tongues that have not been cleaned.
+The tongue harbors many bacteria, and unless rinsed or brushed off, these bacteria continue to accumulate.
+They are responsible for the characteristic white, pasty film often seen on "morning" tongue or tongues that have not been cleaned.

 - Decreased output of saliva

 - Saliva stagnation caused by mouth-breathing, medications, or underlying illness

 - A diet high in protein (anaerobic bacteria feed on sugars and proteins)